Rex Pilbeam: Male chauvinism accusations

 Pilbeam again became a national topic of conversation when a 19-year-old librarian assistant employed by Rockhampton City Council had her employment terminated in August 1977 because she got married.
 Janine Marshall had started working for Rockhampton City Council when she was 15 years old, and had intended to keep working after she got married but was sacked by Pilbeam because of a policy of not employing married women.

 This prompted the Australian Arbitration Commission to rule in April 1978 that the sacking of female council employees when they got married was clearly discriminatory, and a clause was inserted into the Municipal Officer Award that protected relevant employees.
 The Full Bench of the Australian Arbitration Commission said that the policy was not only discriminatory but was contrary to the avowed aims of the International Labour Organization and the Australian Government.

 Pilbeam's controversial attitude towards and comments about women became the centre of a national debate in the late 1970s.
 In an interview with The Australian Women's Weekly, he stated: "I deplore married women putting themselves on the same level as men, and I'll tell you why.
 They are 300 percent better than men.
 They are a better animal than man.
-Whoever got the idea that woman was a lesser animal?
+Whoever got the idea that a woman was a lesser animal?
 Whether we're human animals or not, we're still animals.
 I've bred birds and I've bred dogs, and I can tell you the worst kind of animal you can ever breed from is a masculine bitch.
 Or a hen that thinks she is a rooster and crows.
 It's an unnatural urge."